The Twitch Graveyard

 • ☠️ Commenting on VODs: May 2017 - November 2019

 When Twitch launched Uploads in 2016, there was no way to comment on uploads.
-That functionality wouldn't be added until May 2017.
+That functionality would be added in May 2017.
 Several months later, in September, commenting on VODs was added as part of a chat update (which also included semi-threaded replies).
 This came to an end as a result of changing priorities.

 • ☠️ Rooms: February 2018 - October 2019

 Rooms was a social feature launched to allow communities to have gated chat rooms for Moderators or Subscribers.
-It also allowed you to create custom rooms, promoted as a feature for things like spoilers.
+It also let you create custom rooms, promoted as a feature for things like spoilers.
 The feature was not widely used and shut down on October 30, 2019.

 • ☠️ Events: March 2017 - Q4 2019

 Events were a way to create a schedule-like system for your big streaming events.
-They had their own tab on channel profiles and allowed people to set reminders or add them to their calendars.
-The feature appears to have been phased out sometime in Q4 2019 but returned as part of a bigger channel page overhaul in May 2020.
+They had their own tab on channel profiles, allowing people to set reminders or add them to their calendars.
+The feature was phased out sometime in Q4 2019 but returned as part of a more extensive channel page overhaul in May 2020.

 • ☠️ FreshStock: May 2017 - September 2019

-FreshStock was a live show put on by Twitch's in-house production studio that aimed to cross live content with sneaker culture.
-Hosted by a combination of staffers, and guests, the show ran four seasons before being canceled.
+FreshStock was a live show by Twitch's in-house production studio that aimed to cross live content with sneaker culture.
+Hosted by a combination of staffers and guests, the show ran four seasons before being canceled.

 • ☠️ Twitch Weekly: March 2014 - July 2019

-Twitch Weekly was a Twitch-run community news show covering everything going on at Twitch.
-Hosted by DjWheat initially and later cohosted by Anna Prosser, the show grew from a standard news format to a full-on community production.
+Twitch Weekly was a Twitch-run community news show that covered everything going on at Twitch.
+Initially hosted by DjWheat and later cohosted by Anna Prosser, the show grew from a standard news format to a full-on community production.
 It covered news from Twitch, featured community, interviews, clips, special events, and more.

 • ☠️ Communities: February 2017 - July 2019

 Twitch Communities was a discovery tool aimed at "helping streamers connect to the most relevant audiences and help viewers discover streams that fit their interests."
-Communities acted as a targeted category system (which served as a precursor to tags).
-Streamers continue lamenting its passing, which occurred mid-2019 as the Front Page Discovery system was introduced.
-Communities also had trusted members who could remove streamers incorrectly streaming to the Community.
+Communities acted as a targeted category system (a precursor to tags).
+Streamers continue lamenting its passing, which occurred in mid-2019 as the Front Page Discovery system was introduced.
+Communities also had trusted members deputized to remove people streaming to the category incorrectly.

 • ☠️ Channel Feeds: July 2016 - July 2019

-Channel Feeds was released widely in the summer of 2016 to offer a timeline communication tool on creators' channels directly.
-Initially, it allowed people to leave Emote reactions, then added comments, and later played a part in Pulse.
+Channel Feeds was released widely in the summer of 2016 to offer a timeline communication tool on creators' channels.
+Initially, it allowed people to leave Emote reactions, added comments, and later played a part in Pulse.
 It was shut down as Twitch changed the Front Page discovery system in 2019.

 • ☠️ Clip Champ/Power Clipper: February 2018 - Spring 2019